pzhp/pzhp1.github.io/_posts/2018-4-14-Concurrency-Pattern.md

   // The second call to ConfigureAwait(false) is not *required*, but it is Good Practice.
 }
 ```
+## Prons and cons
+- Use sync logic to write async code
+- The continuation is scheduled on specific context.

 # Channel

+>Do not communicate by sharing memory; instead, share memory by communicating.
+>
+>--Effective Go

 ``` Go
 package main
 import "fmt"